14 Things to Do in Harlem NYC

 Another great thing to see and do in New York City and Harlem is to walk over the George Washington Bridge, a suspension bridge.
 It is the only bridge that crosses the Hudson River and connects New York and New Jersey.
 The structure is 94 years old and 1451 metres long.

 For many people walking across the bridge looking at the river views is a very rewarding activity.
-You can also cross it, or ride a bike over some of it.
+You can also cross it, or ride a bicycle over some of it.
 But be aware of the information issued by the authorities for pedestrians and cyclists.